 The Wreck of the Edmund Fitzgerald

-Forty-eight years ago the Edmund Fitzgerald foundered on Lake Superior, about 17 miles from the entrance of Whitefish Bay.
+Forty-nine years ago the Edmund Fitzgerald foundered on Lake Superior, about 17 miles from the entrance of Whitefish Bay.
 All 29 crew members passed away.

 The Edmund Fitzgerald was christened on June 8, 1958 where more than 15,000 people attended its launch.
 The ship made regular routes between Duluth, Detroit, Toledo and other ports carrying up to 24,000 tons of taconite.